xyqfountain/Othello-Reversi-Env-for-Reinforcement-Learning/readme.md

-## Build Othello/Reversi game environment with fancy GUI for Reinforcement Learning
+## Build an Othello/Reversi chess game environment with fancy GUI for Reinforcement Learning
 [Reversi](https://en.wikipedia.org/wiki/Reversi) (aka Othello) is a game that I knew and played since I was in middle school.
 You can play with a PC or another human player.
 The rule is very simple.
 You can have a try [here](https://www.mathsisfun.com/games/reversi.html).
 After trying many times I figured our myself without reading any tutorials that the positions at the four corners, and along the four boundaries are very critical places.
 You must think very carefully before putting your pieces there.

 After so many years, I am now a researcher and a fan of AI.
 Suddenly one day I recalled this game and asked myself why not build an AI agent and train it to play Reversi.
 After some searches,